wely/DevCamp/HOL/node/02-modern-cloud-apps/README.md

             // Define URL to use for the API var apiUrl = `${process.env.INCIDENT_API_URL}/incidents`;

-            // Make a GET request with the Request libary request(apiUrl, { json: true }, function (error, results, body) {
+            // Make a GET request with the Request library request(apiUrl, { json: true }, function (error, results, body) {

                 // Resolve the Promise with incident data